Why It's Crucial to Avoid Tainted Supplements

 With the plethora of fraudulent products being marketed to athletes, it's easy to point the finger at the companies that produce tainted supplements, or even the coaches or trainers that recommend them.
-But when it comes down to it, it's the athlete who is responsible and will ultimaltey suffer the consiquences if they consume a tainted supplement.
-There's been numerous cases in the last few years of various athletes that have become the victim of faulty ingredients and testing procedures.
+But when it comes down to it, it's the athlete who is responsible and will ultimately suffer the consequences if they consume a tainted supplement.
+There have been numerous cases in the last few years of various athletes that have become the victim of faulty ingredients and testing procedures.

 What can happen?

 The main components of athletic success are genetics, superior coaching and training, mental preparation, rest and nutrition.
 When swimmers feel like they are lacking in one of these areas, Knowledgable athletes know that having sufficient nutrient intake is critical not just for athletic performance, but for avoiding illness and injury so they often reach for supplements to fill in the nutritional gaps.

 But be careful because there are potentially huge consequences.

 First, there are the physiological reactions that may take place when ingesting tainted supplements.
 Some companies may mix and modify hormones, steroids, and other ingredients which in some cases have caused liver damage, prostate problems, heart disease, and kidney failure.
 With the supplement industry having loose regulations, it's important to pay attention to what you're taking since manufacturing techniques aren't held to the same standards and vary greatly.
 Even internationally respected companies have had problems with tainted ingredients contaminating their products.

 Second, and just as debilitating in its own way, are the consequences of testing positive and being penalized by your sport authority.
 Athletes who are tested positive for tainted ingredients face fines, loss of scholarships, public questioning, humiliation, and they usually lose the opportunity to compete in their dream events.
 This is devastating, heartbreaking for swimmers who have spent their entire lives training for these important competitions.